Why Your Vagus Nerve Deserves a Standing Ovation

 (2) Breathwork

 Your breath is like a remote control for your nervous system.
-When you breathe fast and shallow, your body thinks you’re being chased by a bear (even if the only thing chasing you is a looming deadline or a passive-aggressive email).
+When you breathe fast and shallow, your body thinks you’re being chased by a bear (even if the only thing chasing you is a looming deadline).
 But slow, deep breathing sends the message:

 “We are not in danger.
-Please stop panicking.”
+It is safe to stop panicking.”

-By activating the parasympathetic nervous system (a.k.a. your “rest and digest” mode), breathwork can help reduce anxiety, lower blood pressure, and even ease hot flashes.
-Plus, it’s free, portable, and won’t require you to Google weird supplements at 2 a.m.
+By activating the parasympathetic nervous system, breathwork can help reduce anxiety, lower blood pressure, and even ease hot flashes.

 Try these simple techniques:

-☁️ 4-7-8 Breathing – Inhale for 4 seconds, hold for 7, exhale for 8.
-This technique helps slow your heart rate, making it great for winding down before bed or stopping mid-rant before you say something regrettable.
+4-7-8 Breathing – Inhale for 4 seconds, hold for 7, exhale for 8.
+This technique helps slow your heart rate, making it great for winding down before bed.

-☁️ Box Breathing – Inhale for 4 seconds, hold for 4, exhale for 4, hold again for 4.
+Box Breathing – Inhale for 4 seconds, hold for 4, exhale for 4, hold again for 4.
 Repeat.
-Used by Navy SEALs to stay calm under pressure, this is perfect for moments when you feel like drop-kicking your Wi-Fi router or when perimenopause-induced rage is bubbling up.
+Used by Navy SEALs to stay calm under pressure, this is perfect for moments before you may say something regrettable.

 (3) Dunk Your Face in Cold Water (Yes, Really)